ABCD-DEVCOM/ABCD2/zz_installation/installation_instructions.md

 2. Copy the content of **cgi-bin** to the folder specified by parameter **ScriptAlias**
 3. Copy the content of **bases** to the folder specified by parameter **docs**
 4. If the Digital Document feature is used: Copy the downloaded tika jar to the folder specified by parameter **ScriptAlias**
+5. Create central configuration file.
+Git archives no longer supply this configuration file
+   - Copy **htdocs/central/config.php.template** to **htdocs/central/config.php**
+   - Edit **htdocs/central/config.php** to reflect your local situation and save it.
+This file is not overwritten by a version update.
-5. For Linux installations
+6. For Linux installations
    - Change ownership of the folders to the owner/group of the webserver (`chown -R ...`)
    - Change protection of the folders to correct values (`chmod -R ...`)
-6. Restart the webserver/web server service
+7. Restart the webserver/web server service

 ### Run
 Start your favourite web browser and run ABCD with following URL's.